cloudify-cosmo/cloudify-nsx-plugin/README.md

   * `defaultOriginate`: The default is `false`, user can configure edge router to publish default route by setting it to `true`.
   * `gracefulRestart`: (optional) The default is `false`, user can enable graceful restart by setting it to `true`.
   * `redistribution`: (optional) The default is `false`.
-  * `protocolAddress`: ipAddress on one of the uplink interfaces, only for enabled and use logical switch as `OSPF`.
+  * `protocolAddress`: IP address on one of the uplink interfaces, only for enabled and use logical switch as `OSPF`.
-  * `forwardingAddress`: ipAddress on the same subnet as the `forwardingAddress`, only for enabled and use logical switch as `OSPF`.
+  * `forwardingAddress`: IP address on the same subnet as the `forwardingAddress`, only for enabled and use logical switch as `OSPF`.
 * `bgp`: Only one of `OSPF`/`BGP` can be configured as the dynamic routing protocol for Logical Router.
   * `enabled`: When not specified, it will be treated as `false`, When `false`, it will delete the existing config.
   * `defaultOriginate`: The default is `false`, user can configure edge router to publish default route by setting it to `true`.